Adojan/asm-examples/README.md

 * **bubble_sort**
 A bubble sort algorithm implemented in assembler.
 A sequence of data is loaded from program memory, placed in RAM and sorted.
 Execute in simulator to see how data is sorted.

+* **calling_convention**
+An example showing how to pass parameters and recieve a return value using a calling convention when doing subroutine calls.
+The result is written to port A.